OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 The first thing to try is removing the secure hash, as some payment gateways allow insecure transactions unless a specific configuration option has been set.

 The POST request should contain all of the values required to calculate this hash, other than the secret key.
-As such, if you know how the hash is calculated (which should be included in the payment gateway's documentation), then you can attempt to brute-force the secret.
+This means that if you know how the hash is calculated (which should be included in the payment gateway's documentation), then you can attempt to brute-force the secret.
 Alternatively, if the website is running an off-the-shelf application, there may be a default secret in the configuration files or source code.
-Alternatively, if you can find a backup of the website, or otherwise gain access to the configuration files, you may be able to find the secret there.
+Finally, if you can find a backup of the website, or otherwise gain access to the configuration files, you may be able to find the secret there.

 If you can obtain this secret, you can then tamper the transaction details, and then generate your own secure hash which will be accepted by the payment gateway.